Skip to main content Skip to footer

 Bid Ranking & Scoring Process

-All bids will be ranked and scored by representatives from the Migratory Bird Conservation Partnership, California Department of Fish and Wildlife, Ducks Unlimited, and the California Waterfowl Association.
+All bids will be ranked and scored by representatives from the Migratory Bird Conservation Partnership and the California Department of Fish and Wildlife.
 This committee will assess bids according to standardized methods, and use scientific tools to predict the habitat value of each bid according to its location in the landscape, history of bird use in the surrounding area, and timing.
 Applicants that are able to flood earlier, have larger acreages, and have competitive bids will rank higher.
 Please contact us if you’d like additional information on scoring criteria.

 • Sacramento Valley – 20%